Devonta Smith Player Prop Bets for NFL Week 12 | Philadelphia vs. New York 11/28/2021

 Recent Performances

-- In last week's game against the Saints, Smith was targeted six times and recorded four catches for 61 yards (15.2 yards per catch).
+- In last week's game against the Saints, Smith was targeted six times and racked up four catches for 61 yards (15.2 yards per reception).

-- Smith's 13 catches have gotten him 243 yards (81.0 per game) and three touchdowns over his last three outings.
-He was targeted 18 times.
+- Smith has added 13 grabs for 243 yards and three touchdowns during his last three games.
+He was targeted 18 times and put up 81.0 receiving yards per game.

 Smith's Philadelphia Teammates